-It is for this reason that an emergency fund should be liquid.
-This is the most critical feature that you should keep in mind when you are choosing where to park your emergency fund.
-You should be able to withdraw the money when you need it without any delay, you should not be penalised in the form of an exit load when you access this money and it should not go down in value while it is invested.
+To be in a position to cover unexpected expenses is the reason why an emergency fund should be liquid, it is the most critical feature that you should keep in mind when you are choosing where to park your emergency fund.
+You should be able to withdraw the money when you need it and with no delay.
+At the same time, you should ensure that you do not get penalised in the form of an exit load or pre-withdrawal penalty.
+The value of the amount invested should not go down either and must deliver excellent returns.

-Depending on your income and expenses, an emergency fund can be 3 to 6 months of your monthly income.
-For example, if you earn ₹30,000 a month and ₹15,000 of that goes in meeting your routine living expenses, then your emergency fund should be something in between ₹60,000 to ₹1,00,000.
+Depending on your income and expenses, an emergency fund can be three to six months of your monthly income.
+For example, if you earn Rs.30,000 a month and Rs.15,000 of that goes in meeting your routine living expenses, then your emergency fund should be somewhere in the range of Rs.60,000 to Rs.1,00,000.

-Once you have accumulated the emergency fund, you shouldn’t leave it in cash or in the bank account, at least not entirely.
-Even though an emergency fund should be liquid, it is not something you will be accessing often.
-Hence, it should be invested in a manner that you earn decent returns from it without compromising on liquidity.
-The ideal thing to do would be to spread the emergency fund across cash, bank account and debt mutual funds.
+Once you have accumulated the emergency fund, you shouldn’t leave it in cash or the bank account, at least not entirely.
+Even though an emergency fund should be liquid, it is not something you can access often.
+Hence, invest it in a manner that you earn decent returns from it without compromising on liquidity.
+The ideal thing to do would be to spread the emergency fund across liquid funds, short-term RDs and debt mutual funds.

-Let’s suppose you have your ₹1 lakh accumulated as your emergency fund.
-What you can now do is keep ₹20,000 in cash at home, let ₹20,000 stay in your savings bank account and invest the remaining ₹60,000 in a liquid mutual fund.
+Suppose you have your Rs.1 lakh accumulated as your emergency fund.
+What you can now do is keep Rs.20,000 in cash at home, let Rs.20,000 stay in your savings bank account and invest the remaining Rs.60,000 in a liquid mutual fund.

-A liquid fund is a type of debt mutual fund that invests in debt instruments of less than 91 days maturity.
-These debt instruments are high quality papers and are not affected by interest rates.
+A liquid fund is a class of debt funds that invests in debt instruments of less than 91 days maturity.
+These debt instruments are high-rated papers and are not affected by interest rates.
 Hence, they earn decent returns without being volatile.
-Over the past 1-year, 3-year and 5-year periods, liquid funds have earned returns of 6.57%, 7.66% and 8.14% (as on 4 September 2017).
-These are higher returns that what you would get from a savings account or fixed deposits.
-If you happen to not need this emergency fund and stay invested in the liquid fund for over 3 years, you will even benefit from indexation when you eventually redeem.
+Over the past years, liquid funds have earned returns of up to 8%.
+These are higher returns than what you would get from a savings account or fixed deposits.
+If you happen not to need this emergency fund and stay invested in the liquid fund for over three years, then you will even benefit from indexation when you eventually redeem.